smikhalevski/react-executor/README.md

 `disposeDeactivated` has a single argument: the delay after which the executor should be disposed.
 If an executor is re-activated during this delay, the executor won't be disposed.

-Both an executor manager and this plugin don't abort the pending task during the executor disposal.
+Both an executor manager and this plugin don't abort the pending task when executor is disposed.
-Use [`abortDeactivated`] to abort the pending task:
+Use [`abortDeactivated`](#abortdeactivated) to do the job:

 ```ts
 import abortDeactivated from 'react-executor/plugin/abortDeactivated';